mhagiwara/mhagiwara.github.io/content/index.md

 - **Nov.
 2019**: I'm presenting [our ultra fine-grained NER system](/files/201911_TAC_KBP.pdf) at [TAC KBP 2019](https://tac.nist.gov/), which ranked #2 among 9 strong competitors in the EDL track (joint work with [Studio Ousia](http://www.ousia.jp/en/))!
 - **Aug.
 2019**: Our paper on [TEASPN](https://www.teaspn.org): Framework and Protocol for Integrated Writing Assistance Environments, is accepted to appear at EMNLP 2019 (system demonstration)!
 - **Jul.
 2019**: My book ["Real-World Natural Language Processing"](https://www.manning.com/books/real-world-natural-language-processing) is available via MEAP, Manning Early Access Program.
 Feedback is welcome!
-- **Feb.
-2019**: I'm excited to announce that I started working as an independent NLP/ML engineer.
-If you are interested in discussing how I can help with your NLP/ML projects, [let me know](http://www.octanove.com/)!
-- **Oct.
-2018**: I'm working on [my new book titled "Real-World Natural Language Processing"](http://www.realworldnlpbook.com/) with Manning Publications.
-Stay tuned!

 <p style="height: 120px;"></p>